BrownCSCI1430/glossary/COURSE_CONTENT.md

 > - it may not be necessary to understand all these concepts with as much _detail_ as is listed below.
 > - `ctrl + F` / `cmd + F` is your friend!

-`Todo: find a place to define low and high pass filters, preferably after introducing frequency`

 ---

 ## 1.1 Introduction to Computer Vision